MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-csharp.md

 ms.author: "eur"
 ---
 # Walkthrough: Bing Ads Web Application in C# #
 The example web application sends authentication requests to the Microsoft account and Bing Ads services for the user credentials that you provide, and then adds a campaign using the Bulk service.
-For more information, please see [Setting Up the Development Environment](../guides/get-started-csharp.md#requirements).
+You must first [register an application](../guides/authentication-oauth.md#registerapplication) and take note of the client ID, client secret, and redirection URI.
+You'll also need your production [developer token](~/guides/get-started.md#get-developer-token).

 > [!NOTE]
 > This example demonstrates OAuth authentication in production.
 For information on configuring sandbox, please see [Configuring Sandbox](#sandbox) below.

-## <a name="webapp"></a>Web Application Authentication Example Walk-Through
+## <a name="code"></a>Code Walkthrough
 1. Open the [Visual Studio Community](https://www.visualstudio.com/vs/community/) development environment.

 2. Create a new project through **File** -&gt; **New** -&gt; **Project** -&gt; **Templates** -&gt; **Visual C#** -&gt; **Web** -&gt; **ASP.NET Web Application**.
 Name the project *BingAdsWebApp* and click **OK**.